wizd/mcp-proxy/README.md

 ```

 - **Server Configuration**:
-  - `baseURL`: The base URL for the SSE server.
+  - `baseURL`: The public accessible URL of the server.
   - `addr`: The address the server listens on.
   - `name`: The name of the server.
   - `version`: The version of the server.